 Ray St. Clair Roofing is available to do repairs to existing roofs as well as replace an entire existing roof.

 Does Ray St. Clair Roofing do Commercial properties or just residential?

 Ray St. Clair is trained and prepared to do any residential and / or commercial properties when called upon.

 Blown in cellulose.

 Do you insulate attics and walls?

-We only add insulation to attics, however we do offer insulated siding for your exterior walls.
+We only add insulation to attics.
+Majority of your heat loss happens thru your attic, however we do offer insulated siding for your exterior walls.

 Does Ray St. Clair offer financing?

-Yes, We offer 12 month same as cash financing through your hometown bank Fifth Third.
-This is your chance to get those home improvements done now and pay very low to no interest for 12 months.
+This is your chance to get those home improvements done now and pay very low to no interest for 15 months.
 Or you can go the traditional way with a home equity loan and Fifth Third Bank can take care of all the paperwork for you!
-No hassles, no lengthy application process, just call us today and we'll be glad to show you what Ray St. Clair can do for you!
+No hassles, no lengthy application process.
+Just call us today and we will be glad to show you what Ray St. Clair can do for you!
 Learn more here!